soveran/ohm/README.md

 Indices
 -------

-An {Ohm::Model.index index} is a set that's handled automatically by Ohm.
+An `Ohm::Model.index` is a set that's handled automatically by Ohm.
 For any index declared, Ohm maintains different sets of objects IDs for quick lookups.

 In the `Event` example, the index on the name attribute will allow for searches like `Event.find(name: "some value")`.

-Note that the methods {Ohm::Model::Set#find find} and {Ohm::Model::Set#except except} need a corresponding index in order to work.
+Note that the methods `Ohm::Model::Set#find` and `Ohm::Model::Set#except` need a corresponding index in order to work.

 ### Finding records